organicaudio/useful-code-snippets2/docs/docker/docker-memory-aid.md

     4. all dangling build cache
 - `docker network create --driver bridge <bridgeName>` create a new bridge network
 - `docker volume create <volumeName>` create a new bridge volume
+- `docker cp <containerName>:<pathInConainer> <pathOnHost>`  copies data from the container to the host.
+Helpful if volume were not set up correct

 ## Dockerfile